katarinastuart/katarinastuart.github.io/_pages/research.md

 }
   </style>

-My research interests are in **evolutionary genomics** and exploring the proximate mechanisms that facilitate local adaptation.
-Most of my research is conducted on **introduced species**, as successful invasives provide an important opportunity to observe rapid evolution within a species as it responds to a new ecosystem.
-Understanding **rapid adaptation** within invasive populations has applications in many scientific fields, including but not limited to pest control, conservation, organism response to climate change, and evolutionary mechanisms.
-Most of my research is focused on the invasive starling population in Australia and focuses on identifying adaptive genetic shifts post invasion.

-My projects and interests cover a range of fields, including <b>genomics</b>, <b>bioinformatics</b>, <b>ecological statistics</b>, and <b>field ecology</b>.
+My research interests lie in **evolutionary genomics** and understanding the proximate mechanisms that facilitate adaptation.
+I am broadly interested in **genetic diversity**, and how both sequence and structural variation respond to different neutral and selective processes.
+I have worked extensively with invasive species systems, which provide a powerful lens to examine the stochastic nature of evolutionary change and the emergence of **rapid adaptation**.
+These systems reveal how various forms of genomic variation—shaped by both adaptive and neutral forces—evolve following a species’ introduction into a non-native range.

+A key focus of my work is on large-scale genomic changes, particularly **structural variants and transposable elements**.
+I investigate their functional impacts and how their roles in adaptation may differ from more commonly studied forms of variation, such as SNPs.

+By applying these insights to native species, my goal is to advance our understanding of genome-wide variation and help bridge the gap between evolutionary genomics and meaningful conservation outcomes.

 ***
 **The invasion genomics of the European starling**